ShadowBonnieRUS/GMOD_NodeGraph/README.md

 # Garry's Mod Node graph module
 This module used for SB Advanced Nextbots in Garry's Mod, it will work only for SB Advanced Nextbots.
+It allows bots to move using nodegraph system.
 It reads map's .ain file, without that file bots will not be able to move using nodegraph.

 # Module documentation